DjangoGirls/organizer-manual/logistics/README.md

 # Logistics

-There are a couple of things that are important while organizing a Django Girls event.
-We won't try to explain everything in the smallest detail, but we do elaborate on a couple of most important things:
+There are several things that are important to remember when organizing a Django Girls event.
+We won't try to explain everything in the smallest detail, but we will elaborate on some of most important things:

 ## Venue

 General rule about the venue: very often, you can get a space for free.
-Your targets are: big coworking spaces, hackerspaces, makerspaces, univerisities, local companies, startups.
+Your targets are: big coworking spaces, hackerspaces, makerspaces, univerisities, local companies, and startups.
 These are the places that may be willing to offer you space for free (especially during weekends).

-The setup should allow you to sit comfortably everyone in small groups (team of 3 + 1 coach).
-The best setup is just square tables (or two tables put together) with 4 chairs around it.
+The setup should allow you to sit everyone comfortably in small groups (teams of 3 + 1 coach).
+The best setup is just square tables (or two tables put together) with 4 chairs around them.

 ### Power cords

-Remember that they all need power :) Often the venue can offer you this, but if they can't, just ask attendees and coaches to bring one power cord each -- this way you will have more than enough.
+Remember that everyone will need power!
+Often the venue can offer you this, but if they can't, just ask attendees and coaches to bring one power cord each -- this way you will have more than enough.

 ### Internet

 Internet is crucial, so ask your venue provider if they have tested the WiFi before.
 Be prepared for some problems, so have all the material (tutorial, bootstrap, csses) downloaded and saved on a couple of pendrives.

-It is possible that the venue will claim they can handle Internet traffic, but during the workshop it turns out it is not working.
+It is possible that the venue will claim they can handle Internet traffic, but during the workshop it turns out they can't.
 It's a good idea to ask if they have previously hosted programming workshops for 100+ people.

-It's a good idea to have some backup mobile internet and to create a hotspot for attendees if internet is not working properly.
-Make sure to check - especially during the installation part - if there are no problems with the Internet.
+It's also a good idea to have some backup mobile internet and to create a hotspot for attendees if internet is not working properly.
+Make sure to check - especially during the installation part - if there are problems with the Internet.

 ### Decorations

-Good atmosphere and friendly experience is extremely important, so if your budget is big enough, don't think twice about [printing some posters](../resources/README.html), buying fresh flowers or bringing nice table clothes.
-These small little things can go a long way and bring a better experience for everyone.
-We like nice things, right?
+Good atmosphere and a friendly experience is extremely important, so if your budget is big enough, don't think twice about [printing some posters](../resources/README.html), buying fresh flowers or bringing nice tablecloths.
+These small little things can go a long way toward making a better experience for everyone.
+We all like nice things, right?

 ## Food

-If you don't have enough budget, don't worry too much.
-It's a free event, people will be grateful to you anyway.
-Lunch is the most important one, because you want to keep people energized and don't want to provide too much distraction.
+If your budget doesn't allow for this, don't worry too much.
+It's a free event, and people will be grateful to you anyway.
+Lunch is the most important meal, because you'll want to keep people energized and don't want to provide too much distraction.

 But if you can, it's awesome to do this: